ExpediaGroup/styx/docs/user-guide/configure-connection-pooling.md

 They are created lazily when needed.

 * *connectTimeoutMillis*: maximum allowed time for TCP connection establishment.

 * *socketTimeoutMillis*: maximum length of time a TCP connection can remain idle before being closed.
 *Warning:* this property is reserved for future usage and not currently honoured by Styx.

 * *connectionExpirationSeconds*: allows connections to be terminated after the configured number of seconds has elapsed since the connection was created.
 This is useful when an origin host is specified as a DNS domain name, and you want to ensure that domain names are re-resolved periodically.
 If the value of the setting is non-positive, connections will not expire.
 Connection age is checked on each incoming request, so connections may live longer than their expiration time if they do not serve any requests.

 ## Connection pending settings.

-When the connection pool gets full, any additional requests for the connections are queued.
-These requests are called *pending connections*.
+Sometimes the pool doesn't have a connection available immediately, and a subscriber must wait for one.
+The waiting subscribers are queued in a fixed-size waiting queue.
+The waiting subscribers are also called *pending connections*

+A subscriber can be waiting for two reasons:

+ 1. The pool doesn't have a readily available TCP connection.
+A new connection must be established, and the subscriber is placed in the waiting queue until a TCP connection is established.

+ 2. The pool is full.
+In this case the subscribers are queued until a connection becomes available.

+Returned or newly established connections are given to the longest waiting subscriber first.

-* *maxPendingConnectionsPerHost*: maximum number of pending connections for an origin.
+* *maxPendingConnectionsPerHost*: maximum number of waiting subscribers for an origin.

-* *pendingConnectionTimeoutMillis*: maximum time a connection can be "pending".
+* *pendingConnectionTimeoutMillis*: maximum time a subscriber can be "pending".
 When this timeout expires, a connection request is removed from the queue, resulting in a *503 Service Unavailable* response (1).